kartiks2000/Natours/README.md

-Definetly worth acknowledging JONAS SCHMEDTMANN for his valuable guidance in making of this project.
+Definetly worth acknowledging JONAS SCHMEDTMANN for his valuable designing and guidance in making of this project.